 The Air will come in five colors: silver, space gray, rose gold, green and sky blue.
 (The older model came in silver, space gray and gold only.)
 It'll be available starting at $599 (£579, AU$899) and goes on sale next month.

 The new, eighth-generation entry-level iPad -- Apple's most popular tablet -- starts at $329 (£329, AU$499) and is $299 for education customers.
 The 10.2-inch device, which offers the same display size and hardware design as before, will be available starting Friday.
 It gets the A12 Bionic chip, a boost from the 4-year-old A10 Fusion in the prior model.

-were introduced after Apple already refreshed its top-tier in March.
-Also, in recognizing the 10th anniversary of the iPad's launch, Apple revealed it's already sold over of the devices.
+were introduced after Apple already refreshed its top-tier iPad Pro in March.
+Also, in recognizing the 10th anniversary of the iPad's launch, Apple revealed it's already sold over 500 million of the devices.

 Like many companies, Apple has struggled with manufacturing and delivery delays driven by the pandemic, which has upended billions of lives around the globe.
-In February, before the coronavirus was widely detected in the US,and supplies in China.
+In February, before the coronavirus was widely detected in the US, Apple warned that the virus was slowing manufacturing and supplies in China.
 The country is a primary hub for assembling most of Apple's devices and has struggled with manufacturing delays for the wider tech industry as well.